-Chancellor Merkel's conservative Christian Democrats and the pro-business Free Democrats agreed to a policy program that includes future tax cuts of
+Chancellor Merkel's conservative Christian Democrats and the pro-business Free Democrats agreed to a policy program that includes future tax cuts of about $36 billion.

 The program is designed to boost economic growth to guide Germany out of recession.
 The new government says it also plans to reform health care and seek a withdrawal of all U.S. nuclear weapons deployed in Germany.

 The agreement comes about a month after Chancellor Merkel won a second term in parliamentary elections and dropped her previous coalition partner, the center-left Social Democrats.

 The Social Democrats suffered their worst election defeat in the September 27 vote since the end of World War Two, while the Free Democrats made a strong showing.